2021 SOMe Festival

 This year the SOMe Festival is expanding to include the whole College of Fine Arts!
 We welcome all music groups but also encourage you to collaborate with dancers, artists, photographers, theater students, etc.!
 We'd love to see a chamber group playing a film's score, dance choreography with a trio, live music for a musical theatre scene, or any other cross-discipline ideas.
 More information coming soon.
 Contact the SAC with ideas or questions.

 Step 1) Read all the Festival Rules & Requirements carefully to see if you meet the eligibility requirements.

-Step 3) Record your audition and upload it to a site that can be easily accessed by our jurors (e.g. YouTube, SoundCloud, etc.).
+Step 3) Record your audition (video and audio) and upload it to a site that can be easily accessed by our jurors (e.g. YouTube, SoundCloud, etc.).
 A section of the entry form will be dedicated to collecting a URL link to your audition—this must be submitted at the time of application.